CachePrune: Teaching LLMs What Not to Follow via KV-Cache Editing: Abstract

 \section{Abstract}

-Large Language Models (LLMs) are susceptible to \textit{indirect prompt injection attack}, in which the model inadvertently responds to task messages injected within the prompt context.
+Large Language Models (LLMs) are susceptible to \textit{indirect prompt injection attack}, where the model inadvertently responds to instructions injected into the prompt context.
 This vulnerability stems from LLMs' inability to distinguish between data and instructions within a prompt.
-In this paper, we propose \textit{CachePrune} that defends against this attack by identifying and pruning task-triggering neurons from the KV cache of the input prompt context.
-By pruning such neurons, we encourage the LLM to interpret the input prompt context purely as data rather than any cues for instruction following.
-To identify these neurons, we introduce a \textit{neural attribution} mechanism guided by a \textit{preferential attribution loss}, which enables effective attribution with only a few samples while preserving response quality after pruning.
-We further enhance the efficacy of neural attribution by leveraging an observed \textit{triggering effect} inherent in the model’s response generation behavior.
-Notably, our approach does not impose additional formatting on the prompt or introduce extra test-time LLM calls.
-Experiments show that \textit{CachePrune} can significantly reduce attack success rates while not compromising the response quality.
+We propose \textit{CachePrune} that defends against this attack by identifying and pruning neurons associated with instruction-following, during KV cache encoding of the prompt context.
+The pruning steers the LLM toward interpreting the context purely as data rather than as instructions to follow.
+To identify these neurons, we introduce a \textit{neural attribution} mechanism guided by a \textit{preferential attribution loss}, and theoretically connect this loss to an upper bound of the Direct Preference Optimization (DPO) objective.
+Further, we improve on the fidelity of neural attribution by leveraging an observed \textit{triggering effect} in instruction-following.
+Our approach does not interfere with prompt formatting or incur test-time overhead in response generation.
+Experiments show that CachePrune significantly reduces the attack success rate while preserving the LLM’s ability to follow user instructions.